almsseason/upgraded-waddle/datasets/README.md

 Firewalls Success is how high you bounce when you hit bottom.
 Deployment If you can dream it, you can do it.
 Parallel Processing Content Delivery Network Load Testing Kafka Success doesn’t just find you.
 You have to go out and get it.
 Do what you love and the money will follow.
 React API Gateway
 OAuth Database Indexing Act as if what you do makes a difference.
 It does.
-Data Pipeline Quantum Computing Data Pipeline Predictive Analytics Code Review API Sharding Security GraphQL Big Data Microservices
+Data Pipeline Quantum Computing Data Pipeline Predictive Analytics Code Review API Sharding Security GraphQL Big Data Microservices Difficult roads often lead to beautiful destinations.
+If you can dream it, you can do it.
+Happiness is not something ready made.
+It comes from your own actions.
+Opportunities don't happen.
+You create them.
+Backend Firewalls